mmcknett/task-list/README.md

 ### Controller Tests

 Tests have been created for waves 1 & 2.
 You can find the tests in `test/controllers/tasks_controller_test.rb`, and you can execute the tests with `$ rails test`.
 You may need to update the test file if your schema differs from the one in the spec.
-For waves 3 & 4, you will need to fill in your own tests.
+For waves 3 & 4, we have not provided tests.
+You will learn how to write controller tests on Monday.
+It is an optional requirement to to create your own wave 3 and wave 4 tests.

 ## Wave 1